 - Football game – there is generally plenty on TV to watch if it is in the fall.
-Any sport game will do.
-It is something that you can talk (but don’t get in front of the TV – I know from experience) during the game and cheer your team on.
+Any sports game will do.
+It is something that you can talk about (but don’t get in front of the TV – I know from experience!
+Yikes!) during the game and cheers your team on.

 - Card games – there is nothing like the old fashion game of cards –

 - Old Maid